School Meals Menu

 Key Stage 2

-Pay on line on your PC, laptop, tablet or phone by clicking on the School Gateway button on our website homepage (or by clicking here) and logging into your child's School Gateway account.
+Pay on line on your PC or laptop by clicking on the Arbor button on our website homepage (or by clicking here), or via the Arbor app on your phone or tablet.

 Meals must be paid for in advance.
 Please make sure your child's account is in credit before they order a meal.